 Just a Wee Drink

-There are two things you need to know about people of Scotland.
+When you travel to Scotland, there are two things you need to know about the people of Scotland.
 They are some of the friendliest people on earth and they like to drink.
 Don’t be surprised when you hear the classic line “oh, it’s just a wee drink” or “how ’bout a wee dram o’ whisky.”

-You should get used to saying the word wow if you are planning a road trip around Scotland!
-The rugged mountains that appear to be older than time itself are cloaked in thick heather that washes across the landscape in a sea of green and purple.
+When you travel Scotland, you should get used to saying wow if you are planning a road trip around Scotland!
+The rugged mountains that appear to be older than time are cloaked in thick heather that washes across the landscape in a sea of green and purple.
 In all the places we have traveled the Scottish Highlands is one of the most beautiful regions we have ever seen.

 Freedom to Roam

-In Scotland there is no such thing as trespassing.
+One thing to know when you travel to Scotland is that there is no trespassing.
 Everyone has the right to roam along the countryside, including farms.
 The “freedom to roam” is the public’s right to access public or privately owned land for recreation.